 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "snaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
 (Check one):

-Large accelerated filer  Accelerated filer 🗌 Non-accelerated filer 🗌 Smaller reporting company 🗌 Emerging growth company 🗌
+Large accelerated filer 🗵 Accelerated filer 🗆 Non-accelerated filer 🗆 Smaller reporting company Emerging growth company 🗆

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No x
+Yes 🗆 No 🗵

-The aggregate market value of the voting stock held by nonaffiliates of the registrant as of June 30, 2019, the last business day of the registrant's most recently completed second fiscal quarter, was \$54,228 million.
+The aggregate market value of the voting stock held by nonaffiliates of the registrant as of June 30, 2018, the last business day of the registrant's most recently completed second fiscal quarter, was \$41,086 million.
 The registrant has no non-voting common stock.

-The number of shares outstanding of the registrant's common stock as of February 7, 2020 was 474,933,945 shares.
+The number of shares outstanding of the registrant's common stock as of February 8, 2019 was 478,771,915 shares.